ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: The ImmerIris Dataset

 \subsection{Data Cleaning and Annotation}

-In VR/AR iris acquisition, user behavior and wearing styles can be less standardized, and the devices can be rarely calibrated, \eg, with respect to interpupillary distance.
-Consequently, the immersive setup cannot guarantee predominantly high-quality images as in controlled setups.
-We therefore begin by cleaning the acquired dataset to remove severely flawed samples, and then categorize the remainings into standard and challenging cases by quality scores.
+The third challenge of immersive iris recognition is image \textit{quality degradation}, arising from less well-calibrated devices (\eg, with suboptimal inter-pupillary distance or focal length) or non-cooperative user interactions (\eg, with partially closed eyes).
+In principle, we first remove obviously unrecognizable flawed samples, and annotate the remaining ones according to their potential types of degradation.

-We first annotate the bounding boxes of ocular regions and pupils using a trained ocular detection algorithm, and remove 36,697 images that failed annotation due to severe quality degradation. \Cref{fig:cleaning}(a) shows exemplar failure cases, including oculars outside the frame, closed eyes, or motion blur caused by blinking or gaze shifts.
-We further discard 4,052 images through manual inspection that are defective for iris recognition (\eg, subjects wearing colored contact lenses).
-After cleaning, 499,791 images remain. \Cref{fig:cleaning}(b) illustrates the distribution of images per subject.
-Most subjects retain nearly all of their samples, while only a few have relatively fewer.
-This results in a mildly imbalanced distribution favorable for recognition tasks.
+To remove severely flawed samples, we first employ a pretrained ocular detection model to obtain bounding boxes of the iris regions and discard 36,697 images that fail detection. \Cref{fig:cleaning}(a) shows exemplar failure cases, including ocular regions extending beyond the frame, closed eyes, and severe motion blur caused by blinking or gaze shifts.
+We further remove 4,052 images that are defective for iris recognition through visual inspection.
+After cleaning, 499,791 images remain. \Cref{fig:cleaning}(b) shows normal samples for comparison.

-Next, we annotate each image with quality scores along 5 dimensions: eyelid occlusion, eyelash occlusion, pupil-to-ocular ratio, gaze angle, and light reflection.
-Samples with a low pupil-to-ocular ratio or high scores on the other dimensions are categorized as \textit{standard}, while the remaining are labeled as \textit{challenging}.
-Details of the annotation process and thresholding are yielded to the supplementary material. \Cref{fig:quality-distribution} presents the score distributions and thresholds, with approximately 46\% of images categorized as challenging in at least one quality dimension.
-This high proportion reflects the inherent degradations and variations of open-scene acquisition, which are among the key issues for immersive iris recognition. \Cref{fig:samples-by-type} shows challenging and standard examples.
-These annotations serve as the basis for constructing the test protocol described in~\cref{subsec:protocol-rationale}.